-.
-We have almost 90 employees working in our facility .Most of my employees have been with us a long time and I trust most of them.
+We have almost 90 employees working in our facility.

+Here and Substantial Most of my employees have been with us a long time and I trust most of them.
 I have helped many become legal.
 Recently one of my most trusted employees who I helped Get papers, embezeled 37,000 dollars from our business.
 I look at this as a lesson and a cheap lesson at that things Happen.
 With what I have told you so far, this is still not the reason I feel I need a ccw.

 I am a competitive shooter.
-I shoot IPSC every st .
+I shoot IPSC every at .
 I shoot all national Matches, or most anyway.
-My competition pistol is worth about \$ 300 and I have a back up worth the same.
+My competition pistol is worth about \$ and I have a back up worth the same.

-I also do 3 gun, I just returned from the nationals in Vegas, ! did OK for my super senior class.
+I also do 3 gun, I just returned from the nationals in Vegas, I did OK for my super senior class.
 I also travel Up and down the state and out of state for these matches.
-When you ad the modified shotgun and rifle plus .
-I have a special compartment built into h.l built it myself, when locked its very secure.
-I still have to carry them from my safe to the Pistol, in Biggest customers in the Midwest Last week while talking to their customer service rep he even mentioned He knew I was a very competitive shooter . ! don't think I am being paranoid , but lam not dumb, lots of people Know I have guns .
+When you ad the modified shotgun and rifle plus Biggest customers in the Midwest.
+Last week while talking to their customer service rep he even mentioned He knew I was a very competitive shooter.
+I don't think I am being paranoid, but lam not dumb, lots of people Know I have guns .